oracle-livelabs/apex/forms-to-apex/4-create-apex-app/4-create-apex-app.md

     - **Central Pane**: This pane includes five tabs: Layout, Component View, Messages, Page Search, and Help.

-    - **Right Pane**: Displays the Property Editor.
-Use the Property Editor to update attributes for the selected component.
+    - **Right Pane**: Displays the property editor.
+Use the property editor to update attributes for the selected component.

   ![application](images/panes.png " ")

-7. Now **Run** this page clicking the green play button at the top right of Page Designer and here you see the other Master-Detail layout, other than Stacked one, in which three panel are displayed:
+7. Now **Run** this page clicking the green play button at the top right of page Designer and here you see the other master-detail layout, other than stacked one, in which three panel are displayed:

-    - **Left vertical Panel**: Here S\_ORD Master table primary and secondary display columns (DATE\_ORDERED, PAYMENT\_TYPE) are displayed.
+    - **Left vertical Panel**: Here S\_ORD master table primary and secondary display columns (DATE\_ORDERED, PAYMENT\_TYPE) are displayed.

-    - **Upper Horizontal Panel**: Here, other S\_ORD Master table details are displayed, when the primary and secondary columns are chosen accordingly.
+    - **Upper Horizontal Panel**: Here, other S\_ORD master table details are displayed, when the primary and secondary columns are chosen accordingly.

     - **Lower Horizontal Panel**: Here S\_ITEM detail table items are displayed and which displayed values are referenced accordingly to the related Order ID.

   ![application](images/orders-side.png " ")

-8. If you click on a key element on Left Vertical Panel (example: 9/18/2007 CHECK) you get the details, in a single page, of Orders master table and Order Items detail one.
+8. If you click on a key element on left vertical panel (example: 9/18/2007 CHECK) you get the details, in a single page, of orders master table and order items detail one.

     ![application](images/orders-side2.png " ")

 ## Task 4: Create Drill-down Master Detail Page

-In this task, you will create another Master-Detail style page for Orders with **Drill Down** layout.
+In this task, you will create another master-detail style page for orders with **Drill Down** layout.

-1. Navigate back to Page Designer, Navigate to **(+ v)** from page designer toolbar and click **Page**.
+1. Navigate back to page designer, navigate to **(+ v)** from page designer toolbar and click **Page**.

     ![application](images/create-page2.png " ")